Hey there, DigiDicers! It's been a while since I posted a blog entry so I figured I would do so as a status update thing. Here goes!

 - Mark Boutet

-Mark Boutet is more or less one full half of the hosts of The Digital and Dice Podcast.
+Mark Boutet is more or less three quarters of the hosts of The Digital and Dice Podcast.
 He is most decidedly NOT a goat or a robot.
 He acquired his skin fair and square as all other humans do.